August 25, 2019

 To imagine that last year seeing a Punctured Ant was very uncommon.
 For one thing, it was a new item on my Ant Horizon.
 But now I see them almost every day wandering around on something.
 Here's a picture with two Punctured Ants and one Small Honey Ant on a redbud leaf.
 The top and bottom ants are Punctured Ants (picture 2), while the middle one is a Small Honey Ant (picture 3).

 Of course, most of the ants running around on the shop siding are Carpenters of one kind or another.
 This one is probably a Carpenter or Sugar Ant.
 But in a shady spot on a Maple leaf in the east end of the garden there was what may be a Winged Ant or may be a kind of Scavenger Fly.
 Whatever it is, it flaps its wings very rapidly.
+I now think it is a Scavenger Fly in the genus Sepsis.
+The eyes gave it away.
+Look closely.

 This tiny bee was on a Zinnia yesterday.
 When you click on the picture, there is something mysterious down near the bottom.
 Any ideas?
 Second and third move us into the Beetles, and probably represent a black Flea Beetle.